vmware-archive/codestream-kubernetes-plugin/README.md

 ## Contributing

 The codestream-kubernetes-plugin project team welcomes contributions from the community.
-If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a Pull Request.
+If you wish to contribute code and you have not signed our Contributor License Agreement (CLA), our bot will update the issue when you open a Pull Request.
 For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).
 For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).